Close

 What is a divorce settlement agreement?

-A settlement agreement is a legally binding contract between a divorcing couple.
-It’s a separation agreement that specifies the terms of the divorce, including details about the division of assets, marital property, child custody, spousal support, and more.
+A settlement agreement – sometimes called a “divorce agreement,” a “divorce settlement agreement, ” or a “marital settlement agreement” – is a legally binding contract between two divorcing people.
+It’s an agreement that specifies the terms of the divorce, including details about the division of assets, marital property, child custody, spousal support, and more.
 After you complete your divorce settlement agreement, you file it with the court as part of your divorce process.

 12 things people forget to address in their divorce agreements